 "And each member [of the legislature] . . . shall make and subscribe the following declaration, viz.:

 'I do believe in one god, the Creator and Governor of the universe, the rewarder of the good and punisher of the wicked.
 And I do acknowledge the scriptures of the old and new testament to be given by divine inspiration, and own and profess the protestant religion'."*Source: William J. Federer (compiler), AMERICA'S GOD AND COUNTRY ENCYCLOPEDIA OF QUOTATIONS.

-The Biblical Test of Character for Candidates for Public Office, all Civil Servants, Magistrates, Judges, and all Lawyers
+Biblical Test of Character for Candidates for Public Office and all Civil Servants

 Books Considered to be Among the ten Greatest in the English Language